 "Sasuke?"
 He was still looking down, with blushy cheeks, almost as if he was ashamed of letting me know that I'm the most probable target of the queers from his (our?) school.

 A frown adorned his face once again, as I was thinking of his words.
 Did he really feel like that, after only 12 hours with me?
-He's rushing with conclusions already.
+He's rushing to conclusions already.

 "You're not intruding.
 I'm not used to talking to people, that's it.
 I can't go back to my 11-year-old self.
 Give it some time, you're still not used to being around me."